Best Tips for Potty Training

 6. Make a routine:

-Start from taking your child to the toilet or potty seat every 10 minutes then keep increasing the time from 10 to 15, 20 minutes.
+Start by taking your child to the toilet or potty seat every 10 minutes then keep increasing the time from 10 to 15, to 20 minutes.
 You can also buy a Potty Watch to build your child’s interest in the process.
 By doing this eventually there will be fewer and fewer accidents.

-If you want to ditch the diaper you go straight from diaper to free from a diaper.
+If you want to ditch the diaper you go straight from diaper to free from the diaper.
 Don’t use pull-up diapers or cloth diapers.
 Most of the kids use pull-ups and other alternative diapers which parents use as a help in the potty training process, as a “diaper”.
-So let them feel the difference between wetting their pants and being uncomfortable with it that will urge their need to use the toilet.
+So let them feel the difference between wetting their pants and being uncomfortable with it which will urge their need to use the toilet.

 8. Fear of the toilet: